randompenguin1/bookface/README.md

 ## GENERAL NOTES:

 * This theme HIDES the attachment upload button in the file browser since there is no way to manage/delete uploaded files, and this is confusing to users.
+If you want to show this button anyway change the CSS variable `--attach-file-button` from "none" to "block" at the top of the stylesheets.
 * Overrides nav_bg, nav_icon_color, background_color, background_image, and contentbg_transp
 * Overrides "Frio" blue accent color with one that looks nicer with these schemes.
 * This scheme is still being revised as new things to style are discovered.